zabbix/zabbix/templates/media/otrs_ce/README.md

 ## Service setup

 1. Create a new web service.
-To do that navigate to *Admin* > *Web services* and import the [ZabbixTicketConnector.yml](ZabbixTicketConnector.yml) file.
+To do so, navigate to *Admin* > *Web services* and import the [ZabbixTicketConnector.yml](ZabbixTicketConnector.yml) file.

 [![](images/thumb.1.png?raw=true)](images/1.png)
 [![](images/thumb.2.png?raw=true)](images/2.png)